tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   </figcaption>
 </figure>

 On the first iteration, the `print` line displays the value of `studentdict.keys()[0]`, and on the second iteration, `studentdict.keys()[1]`.
 This is confirmed in the Console, which displays "name" then "id".
-Iterating keys is the default loop behaviour, though.
-If you omit the `keys()` method, the result is the same.
+Key iteration, however, automatically occurs when you combine a loop and a dictionary.
+If you omit the `keys()` method in the previous example, the result is the same.

 {% highlight py %}
 #for k in studentdict.keys():